 - Clear The Clutter

 Depending on the age of your children, you should consider moving or removing some of the ornaments and decorative pieces from your living room.
 When kids first start learning to walk, they love exploring, which means that your little ones might grab onto the things on your coffee table, lower shelves, and other surfaces.
 This could leave them hurt and your ornaments broken.
 It’s much better that you move these things now, to avoid any upset either way.
+Living room furniture sets often come with ottomans or footstools that can be helpful here!

 - Hide Your Storage